pedronauck/reworm/README.md

 ### Using selectors

-Selectors are good because avoid the need to repeat code, with it you can just create some functions and use them across your aplication.
+Selectors are good because they prevent you from duplicating code.
+With it you can just create some functions and use them throughout your application.

 ```jsx
 import React from 'react'